 1. Riverside Walk

 The Riverside Walk is a one-hour out-and-back paved trail that follows the Virgin River within Zion Canyon.
 At 2.2 miles, this is considered an easy walk.
 There are minor drop-offs and trailside signage to view along the way.

 There are many opportunities to depart the Riverside Walk and stroll along the Virgin River—allowing you to escape the crowds and embrace the spectacular environment.
 Also, the walk is a great place to spot wildlife including rock squirrels, mule deer, blue herons, and wild turkeys.

 Seniors and the disabled may have some difficulty traversing mildly-steep slopes.
 Especially, after heavy rain, when the pavement may be slick and covered in sand.
 Also, water filling stations and restrooms are located at the trailhead.

-The walk ends upstream at “The Gateway to The Narrows,” a section of the canyon that is so constricting that hikers must cross the river to continue on up the Virgin River.
+The walk ends upstream at “The Gateway to The Narrows,” a section of the canyon that is so constricting that hikers must cross the river to continue up the Virgin River.

 As a result, most visitors who make it to this point decide to turn back.
-Options number two and three (below) continue on from this location.
+Options number two and three (below) continue from this location.

 2. The Narrows via Riverside Walk

 Hiking The Narrows via the Riverside Walk is the most popular option for visitors who dream of visiting the iconic spots along The Narrows.
 This route is referred to as the bottom-up (south to north) and does not require a permit.
 The full 16-mile hike is referred to as the top-down (north to south) and requires a wilderness permit which must be purchased three months in advance.